A leader in general insurance in Canada with more than 4 million policies currently in place.

-The final solution is highly dynamic, enabling versions of risk models developed by data scientists, actuaries and GIS analysts to be deployed in minutes, unlike a SaaS model, where updates can often take weeks or even months.
+The final solution is highly dynamic, enabling versions of risk models developed by data scientists, actuaries, and GIS analysts to be deployed in minutes, unlike a SaaS model, in which updates can often take weeks or even months.

-In the end, this initiative, which is part of a digital transformation program, has helped improve operational agility and reduce the operating expense structure as a percentage of premiums from 27.7% to 24.9% over the course of the past three years.
+In the end, this initiative, which is part of a digital transformation program, has helped improve operational agility and reduce the expense ratio from 27.7% to 24.9% over the course of the past three years.

 This agility, combined with the accuracy and reliability of the models, enables the insurer to stand out from the competition with fair prices and more daring coverage offers for its various insurance products.